 The question we posed in our department more than 25 years ago is: how can science and technology development contribute to the improvement of health and well-being in a sustainable and equitable way?

 Athena’s research program aims to contribute to academic and societal understanding of key factors in innovation processes, and enriching science with increased societal legitimacy and improved research utilization in a wide variety of societal sectors, such as health, agriculture, environment and energy.
 Within science we particularly (though not exclusively) focus on new developments in the field of life sciences.

-- Biology and Society, headed by Prof. dr. J.F.G.
+- Science and Society, headed by Prof. dr. J.F.G.
 Bunders-Aelen

 - Science Communication, headed by Prof. dr. J.E.W.
 Broerse